 Hear, O peoples, all of you; Listen, O earth and all it contains, And let the Lord GOD be a witness against you, The Lord from His holy temple.Micah 1:2(NASB)

-Although he delivered a message of judgement to the people of Israel, because of their ongoing rebellious idolatry, Micah also foretold of Israel's final restoration and the many blessings they would enjoy, once they repented of their national sin, and returned to the God of their forefathers - and Jesus Christ, Whom He has sent.
+Although he delivered a message of judgement to the people of Israel because of their ongoing rebellious idolatry, Micah also foretold of Israel's final restoration and the many blessings they would enjoy, once they repented of their national sin and returned to the God of their forefathers.

-All the nations of the earth are summoned to hear the Lord's judgement, in this heavenly court case.. where God, as the prosecuting counsel, bore witness of their failure.. from within His holy temple.
-The nations with whom they committed spiritual idolatry, would eventually be the ones that humbled them, and scattered them to the far corners of the earth.
-The nations would be used as God's instrument of punishment - and yet, they too would not escape the wrath of God, for the evil they accomplished.. and God's judgement must follow.
+All the nations of the earth were summoned to hear the Lord's judgement in this heavenly court case where God, as the prosecuting counsel, bore witness of their failure "from within His holy temple."
+The nations with whom they committed spiritual idolatry, would eventually be the ones that humbled them and scattered them to the far corners of the earth.
+The nations would be used as God's instrument of punishment - and yet, they too would not escape the wrath of God for the evil they accomplished... and God's judgement must follow.

 Israel alone has a special relationship with the Lord.
-They had the Law and the prophets.. and to them was give the glory, in the Temple.
+They had the Law and the prophets... and to them was given the glory in the Temple.
 They were adopted as sons, and made God's covenant people at Sinai.
-They were the nation Whose God is the Lord, and through them was to be born the promised Messiah, Who would save His people from their sins.
+They were the nation whose God is the Lord, and through them was to be born the promised Messiah Who would save His people from their sins.
 And yet they rebelled against their God.
-They disobeyed His word and made false alliances with the pagans.
+They disobeyed His Word and made false alliances with the pagans.
 Finally, they were summoned for judgement by the sovereign God of the universe - and the nations of the world.

-Prophecy is given for our learning.. and the prophecies of Micah takes us from the past Assyrian invasion in the north, to the Babylonian captivity of Judah in the south.. dictating that the word of the Lord never fails.
-But he tells of a future judgement of both Israel and the nations, when the wrath of God will be poured out on a God-hating, Christ-rejection sinful world, followed by great restoration for those that trust in the Lord, repent of their sins and turn to Christ for the salvation of their soul.
+Prophecy is given for our learning... and the prophecies of Micah take us from the past Assyrian invasion in the north, to the Babylonian captivity of Judah in the south... dictating that the Word of the Lord never fails.
+But he tells of a future judgement of both Israel and the nations, when the wrath of God will be poured out on a God-hating, Christ-rejecting, sinful world, followed by great restoration for those that trust in the Lord, repent of their sins, and turn to Christ for the salvation of their soul.

 Heavenly Father, thank You for this prophecy of Micah.
-How amazing to know that You are a God Who declares the end from the beginning - and just as biblical prophecies have been fulfilled, with utmost precision, in the past - we believe that all future prophecies will similarly be fulfilled, to Your praise and glory.
-We pray that before that great and terrible day of the Lord.. many would come to trust in Christ for salvation, in Jesus name we pray, AMEN.
+How amazing to know that You are a God Who declares the end from the beginning - and just as biblical prophecies have been fulfilled with utmost precision in the past - I believe that all future prophecies will similarly be fulfilled, to Your praise and glory.
+I pray that before that great and terrible 'Day of the Lord', many would come to trust in Christ for salvation.
+In Jesus' name I pray, AMEN.